wzbbbb/bkp_home/pj34_vagrant/readme.txt

 Preparation -

-1. Creat directory D:\VMdepot  # Store every files in VMdepot
+1. Install latest VirutalBox and Vagrant

-2. Create directory D:\VMmount # this directory is accessable in every VM
+2. Creat a directory D:\VMdepot, put all files in it